 Seasonal tree care is extremely important.
-Depending on the season your trees will require different treatments and care to protect them from seasonal dangers such as extreme weather, insects, or diseases.
+Depending on the season, your trees will require different treatments and care.
+Proactive care protects plants from seasonal dangers.
+These dangers may come things such as extreme weather, insects, or diseases.
 Below is a quick guide to help you navigate your seasonal tree care.

 Winter Tree Care (December-February)